Legally Blonde: Development

 Luketic explained that when the studio first green-lit the project, they were not aware that the film would be structured as a progressively feel-good, women's empowerment movie.
 "Initially, they thought it was going to be much more wet T-shirts and boobs than it actually turned out to be", said Luketic.
-In fact, the first script for Legally Blonde was edgy and raunchy in a similar vein to American Pie.
+The first script for Legally Blonde was edgy and raunchy in a similar vein to American Pie.
 The murder trial was not part of the plot and the film ended with Elle getting into a relationship with a professor.
 "It transformed from nonstop zingers that were very adult in nature to this universal story of overcoming adversity by being oneself," said Smith.
 When it was decided to change the film's plot, McCullah and Smith finessed some details and added a few characters, like Paulette.